Intern in Shanghai – Gi2C China Internships

 Cosmopolitan Shanghai is now China’s fastest growing city and the new growth provides great career opportunities for those willing to learn Chinese or join international teams as the English speaker.
 Those who are bi-lingual are in great demand.
 Average salaries in Shanghai are 15,000 yuan per month – the highest in China.

 Once you’re in, the networking opportunities are endless.
 Industry events, local and international conferences and other cocktail occasions are countless, allowing you the opportunity to expand your network and list of contacts.
 Everyone in Shanghai is looking to connect, so meeting new people, whether Chinese or foreign, is easy.
-Gi2C Group also throws networking events, and we encourage all our interns to attend.
+Gi2C Group also informs you about upcoming networking events, and we encourage all our interns to attend.
 Shanghai’s growth is expected to peak in late 2015, so those who take advantage now are poised to reap the most career benefits.